Kitware/trame/docs/content/docs/module-vtk.md

 ## VtkRemoteLocalView

-The VtkRemoteLocalView component is a blend of `VtkLocalView` and `VtkRemoteView` where the user can choose dynamically which mode he/she wants to be in.
-When instanciating a `VtkRemoteLocalView` several variables and triggers will be created for you to more easily control your view.
+The VtkRemoteLocalView component is a blend of `VtkLocalView` and `VtkRemoteView` where the user can choose dynamically which mode they want to be in.
+When instantiating a `VtkRemoteLocalView` several variables and triggers will be created for you to more easily control your view.

 ### How to use it?